10 things you might not know about the Monkees

 Top image: AP Photo / RH

 Hey, hey!
-Fifty years ago this day, on May 31, 1966, filming began on The Monkees.
+On May 31, 1966, filming began on The Monkees.
 The musical television series, which would premiere later that year, offered cutting-edge comedy and brilliant pop music.

 Labeled the "Prefab Four," the Monkees themselves remain deeply underrated as a pioneering rock & roll band.
 The transatlantic foursome of Micky Dolenz, Michael Nesmith, Peter Tork and Davy Jones wrote and recorded a surprising range of music, from beat pop to country and psychedelic.